Sir John Henderson, 5th Baronet: Political career

 Henderson served as MP for Fifeshire (1780), Dysart Burghs (1780–84), Seaford (1785-6), and Stirling Burghs (1806-7).
 Early in his career Henderson was associated with Henry Dundas and supported William Pitt the Younger, but Dundas threw his support to William Wemyss in 1787 and Henderson never forgave him for it.

-In 1791 he supported his cousin Andrew Cochrane, but in 1796 he campaigned vigorously but unsuccessfully against him.
-In an effort to keep unfavorable votes from being cast, Sir John Henderson intimidated voters and imprisoned the Provost and some other unfavorable voters.
+In the 1796 Stirling Burghs election, Henderson campaigned vigorously his cousin Andrew Cochrane, even though he had supported him In 1791.
+In an effort to keep unfavorable votes from being cast, Henderson intimidated voters and imprisoned the Provost and some other unfavorable voters at his home in Inverkeithing.
+Ultimately he was unsuccessful, and Cochrane won.

 Henderson became provost of Inverkeithing from 1791 to 1807.

 In 1796 Henderson was one of the backers of the Scots Chronicle, a newspaper opposed to the war policy of the Pitt administration.

 In 1802 Henderson contested Stirling Burghs against Captain Alexander Cochrane (later an admiral; brother of Andrew) and both names were returned in a disputed election; Cochrane was ultimately seated.
 Henderson was successfully returned for Stirling Burghs in 1806 with the support of William Grenville and supported his ministry.